MarcArmbruster/WpfCommandAggregator/Home.md

 [nuGet: UWP Command Aggregator](https://www.nuget.org/packages/UwpCommandAggregator/)

 ## Versions
+- 1.6.1.0
+  - some internal code optimizations
+  - Minimum .net Framework Version upgraded from 4.5.2 to 4.6.2!
+    If you still need running the component on .net Framework 4.5.2 please still use the stable and proved version 1.6.0.0
 - 1.6.0.0
   - new: ObservableCollectionExt extends ObservableCollection with fast AddRange, RemoveItems methods and also a Replace method